Loading Video . . .

 This post presents the fourth and final update from 2015 Artist in Residence Benje Daneman and his jazz suite on "Light" in the Bible.

-14 Ye are the light of the world.
-A city that is set on a hill cannot be hid.
-15 Neither do men light a candle, and put it under a bushel, but on a candlestick; and it giveth light unto all that are in the house.
-16 Let your light so shine before men, that they may see your good works, and glorify your Father which is in heaven.
+While darkness surrounds us, we are commanded in Matthew 5:14-16: "You are the light of the world.
+A town built on a hill cannot be hidden.
+Neither do people light a lamp and put it under a bowl.
+Instead they put it on its stand, and it gives light to everyone in the house.
+In the sameway, let your light shine before others, that they may see your good deeds and glorify your Father in heaven."

 It’s amazing it’s been nearly a year since I began writing my jazz suite “Light in the Darkness”.
 Thanks to Spark & Echo Arts for this amazing opportunity to give me space and time to create something of what I am now seeing is of great personal importance.
 I’ve been brewing with the concept of this suite for years, but it was the commission entrusted upon me that helped me take the steps to create it.
 I now realize the timing was perfect … as I’ve found, these things often are.

 My newest musical group, SearchParty, debuted the full suite on November 15th at Marble Collegiate Church Jazz Revelation Series.
 This came only a few days after the terrorist attacks in Paris that shook the world.
 It also awakened (or reminded) many people, including myself, of the darkness that lurks everyday all throughout the world that we are not told about in the media – Israel, Syria, Kenya, Colorado, California, our own backyard… the list goes on.
 It’s saddening and confusing on many levels.
 I found it as no coincidence that only two days later we were standing in front of an audience performing a piece based upon the concept of light, goodness and life for 45 minutes.
 I know from talking with many folks after the debut, they also found it timely and inspiring amidst the current state of affairs.